selfdriven-foundation/selfdriven-ai/docs/pages/research.md

 ## Research into Generative AI to support human/purpose driven communities.

-> "What matters more than the output is the input".
->  "The only human skill is human-connection."
+"The only human skill is human-connection."

 ## Topics
 - How Can Generative AI Support Learner Specific Project Based Learning?